-He revolutionized the technical approach, building up his images using three or four different blocks, each cut for a single color.
+He revolutionised the technical approach, building up his images using three or four different blocks, each cut for a single colour.
 Intermediary shades were created by over printing.
 And he abandoned the traditional procedure of overprinting the outline of the design from a single 'key block'.
 As a result, Flight's images, and those of his disciples,

 offered a novel freshness, brightness and freedom.

 Flight estimated there would be a ready demand for such modest works: "People live in smaller rooms, and the pictures they buy must necessarily be smaller...
-Color prints being necessarily small, look better in smaller rooms, and the color print being a simple color scheme can be chosen to suit the color scheme of the particular room to be decorated."
+Colour prints being necessarily small, look better in smaller rooms, and the colour print being a simple colour scheme can be chosen to suit the colour scheme of the particular room to be decorated."

 His notion proved correct.
 The first group exhibition at the Redfern Gallery, in 1929, was a commercial and critical success.
 And the success was replicated, not just in subsequent London exhibitions, but also around the world with group shows in the United States, China, Australia, and Canada.